arijit-ship/arijit-ship.github.io/cpp/src/function.md

-# FUNCTION
+# FUNCTION(aka SUBROUTINE/MATHOD)
 <hr style="height: 5px; border: none; background: rgb(71,55,255); background: linear-gradient(90deg, rgba(71,55,255,1) 0%, rgba(29,195,162,1) 48%, rgba(251,251,251,1) 100%);">

-👍A function takes one or many input(s) and spits out some output.
+👍A function(aka a subroutine/method) takes one or many input(s) and spits out some output.
 The input(s) you pass to a function is/are called _parameter(s)_.
 Functions are reusable, you write once and call them many times whever you need them.
 To create (often referred to as _declare_) a function, specify the name of the function, followed by parentheses `( )`

 ✍Boilerplate: